 |-id||Launch 3Delight Display to display the image while rendering instead of writing images to files (as specified in the NSI file).|

 Specifies the number of threads to use for the rendering. "n" can take any of the following values:

 By default, renderdl use as many threads as there are available cores.

 |Prints a progress status after each rendered bucket.|

-Print NSI commands instead of sending them into the renderer.
-An example usage is converting a binary (or compressed) NSI into an human readable ASCII version:
+Print the NSI commands in human readable ascii format instead of processing them for rendering.
+This can be used to convert a binary (or compressed) NSI file into an human readable ASCII file: